BRAHMISREE/ML21_LANGUAGE-RECOGNITION/README.md

 # 🌍 Language Recognition Web App

-A Flask-based application that extracts text from uploaded images, detects the language, translates it to English, and provides a downloadable output — all in a beautiful UI.
+A Flask-based application that extracts text from uploaded images, detects the language, translates it to English, and provides a downloadable output .

 ---